hypertoast/mlzoomcamp2024-capstone1-wine/readme.md

 ```

 ### Cloud Deployment

+> [!WARNING]
+> The model is deployed on a FREE tier of Render.
+So, the first response may be a bit delayed (around 50seconds or more).
+But subsequent ones should be quick

 Windows:
 ```bash
 curl -X POST https://mlzoomcamp2024-capstone1-wine.onrender.com/predict -H "Content-Type: application/json" -d "{ \"fixed acidity\": 7.4, \"volatile acidity\": 0.7, \"citric acid\": 0, \"residual sugar\": 1.9, \"chlorides\": 0.076, \"free sulfur dioxide\": 11, \"total sulfur dioxide\": 34, \"density\": 0.9978, \"pH\": 3.51, \"sulphates\": 0.56, \"alcohol\": 9.4 }"